Windows Media Player: Shell integration

 The player has Windows Explorer shell integration to add files and playlist to the Now Playing pane and other playlists can be controlled from the Windows Explorer shell itself, via right-click menu.
 The My Music folder also includes a separate My Playlists folder where playlists are maintained.
 When the player is closed and reopened, simply clicking the play button restores the last playlist even if it was not saved.
 Starting with Windows Media Player 10, the playlist pane is also visible from the Library view.
 AutoPlay handlers in Windows expose various Windows Media Player tasks.

-Up to version 11, it featured a taskbar-mounted Mini mode in which the most common media control buttons are presented as a toolbar on the Windows taskbar.
+Up to version 11, it featured a taskbar-mounted Mini-mode in which the most common media control buttons are presented as a toolbar on the Windows taskbar.
 Flyout windows can display media information, the active visualization or the video being played back.
 Mini-mode was introduced as a shell player powertoy for Windows Media Player 8 in Windows XP and integrated later into WMP 9 Series.
-Mini-mode has been removed in Windows Media Player 12 in favor of controls in the taskbar's interactive thumbnail preview which lacks volume control, a progress bar and information displayed whenever a new song is played.
+Mini-mode has been removed as an option in Windows Media Player 12 in favor of controls in the taskbar's interactive thumbnail preview which lacks volume control, a progress bar and information displayed whenever a new song is played.
+However, mini-mode can be restored in Windows Media Player 12 by grabbing the wmpband.dll file from Windows Media Player 11 and registering it, where it will continue to function as intended.

 The user interface has been redesigned in Windows Media Player 12 such that the Now Playing view plays media in a separate minimalist window with floating playback controls, and also gives access to the current playlist, visualizations, and enhancements.
 Enhancements are housed in individual undocked windows.
 The library view includes the rest of the media management functions.
 It also can preview songs from the library when users hover over the media file and click the Preview button.
 Windows Media Player 12 can play unprotected songs from the iTunes library.
-The taskbar-integrated Mini-player has been replaced with controls in the taskbar's interactive thumbnail preview (called the Thumbnail Toolbar), albeit minus the volume control function, track and album information shown whenever a new song is played and the progress bar.
+As previously mentioned, taskbar-integrated mini-mode has been replaced with controls in the taskbar's interactive thumbnail preview (called the Thumbnail Toolbar), albeit minus the volume control function, track and album information shown whenever a new song is played and the progress bar.
 The taskbar icon also supports jump lists introduced in Windows 7.

 Extensibility

 The player has had skinning support since Windows Media Player (WMP) 7 and includes a color chooser since the WMP 9 Series.
 Not all functions are usually exposed in skin mode.
 Windows Media Player 10 allows setting the video border color.
 Color chooser has been removed in WMP 12.
-It supports visualizations and Info Center View (Info Center View in WMP 9 Series and later) which displays media metadata fetched from the internet.
-Full screen visualizations are supported in WMP 9 Series and later.
+It supports visualizations and Info Center View (Info Center View in WMP 9 Series or later) which displays media metadata fetched from the internet.
+Full screen visualizations are supported in WMP 9 Series or later.
 It supports Background plug-ins, window plug-ins and Now Playing plug-ins to control media playback besides DSP and renderer plug-ins.
 Plug-in support was introduced in WMP 9 Series.